undus5/bashvirt/README.md

 $ ~/vms/win11/run.sh
 ```

-if anything go wrong, it would generate a log file called `qemu_err.log`.
+if anything go wrong, it would generate a log file called `journal.txt`.

 6, after installation finished, shutdown the virtual machine, edit the script
 again, comment out the iso images part, or it would boot from iso every time: